-- External – used to define the style for many HTML pages by using an external CSS file.
+- External – used to define the style for multiple HTML pages by using an external CSS file.
 You can change the look of an entire website by changing one file.
-This is most common way to add CSS to HTML elements.
+This is the most common way to add CSS to HTML elements.

 Structure vs. Presentation

 The composition of a webpage could be regarded as a mixture of the following four elements: